What is eIDV (Electronic Identity Verification)?

 This article provides an in-depth understanding of eIDV, its benefits, its application, and how organizations like KYC Hub leverage it to provide seamless customer onboarding experiences.

-What is Electronic Identity Verification (eIDV)?
+What is an Electronic ID Verification (eIDV)?

 Electronic Identity Verification is essential to any organization’s Know Your Customer (KYC) and AML compliance procedures.
 It employs various strategies similar to manual identity verification, such as data analysis from government-issued IDs.
 Still, its digital nature allows for collecting a broader range of details and risk signals, making it a more informed and efficient approach.